JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

 model, train_loader, test_loader = train(batchsize = 128, epochs = 1);
 ```

-Finally, we visualize what the model has learned.
+Finally, here is the code to create an iterator for DEQ values.

 ```
 # This function iterates through the DEQ solver